vigneshsweekaran/helm/own-charts/easyclaim-backend/README.md

 ## Uninstalling the Chart

-To uninstall/delete the `mysql` deployment:
+To uninstall/delete the `myeasyclaim-backendsql` deployment:

 ```bash
 helm delete easyclaim-backend